Foundation Mapping and Non-Destructive Testing (NDT)

-Recent changes in building code requirements and the TIA standard, compounded with ever increasing load requirements, have made it increasingly critical to obtain actual foundation data for tower structures.
+Recent changes in building code requirements and the TIA standard, compounded with ever increasing load requirements, have made it critical to obtain actual foundation data for tower structures.
 This includes not only the dimensions of the foundation element(s), but also the rebar content to ensure an accurate foundation analysis can be completed.
-Over time, foundation design drawings are either lost or the tower loading has changed and foundation recommendations are usually requested.
+Over time, foundation design drawings are either lost or the tower loading has changed, so foundation recommendations are usually requested.

-EGSci Consulting has conducted over 2,000 foundation mapping investigations over the last 10 years across the United States on existing telecommunication towers (monopole, self-support, guyed), as well as billboards, water tanks, wood poles, embedded poles, and buildings to evaluate both foundation dimensions and rebar content.
+EGSci Consulting, headquartered in Atlanta, has conducted over 3,000 foundation mapping investigations over the last 10 years across the United States on existing telecommunication towers (monopole, self-support, guyed), as well as billboards, water tanks, wood poles, embedded poles, and buildings to evaluate both foundation dimensions and rebar content.
 EGSci’s team of engineers and geophysicists employ an array of NDT methods using the latest equipment and software to provide the most accurate results.

 • Ground Penetrating Radar (GPR)